merturk/merturk-academic/content/authors/admin/_index.md

 I obtained Ph.D.
 2016 in Computer Engineering, the thesis studies about management of Wireless Access Controller in IEEE 802.11 networks.
 I have performed research studies about  LPWAN Networks, the de-facto communication standard for IoT, mainly LoRa/LoRaWAN networks.
 Also, I'm working on cellular technologies on mMTC and V2X in 5G networks.

-I am open to research cooperation with individuals and organizations related to wireless communication systems in such a case, feel free to   {{< staticref "#contact" >}}contact me{{< /staticref >}}.
+I am open to research cooperation with individuals and organizations related to digital twin and wireless communication systems in such a case, feel free to   {{< staticref "#contact" >}}contact me{{< /staticref >}}.